Digital Post

 If you have a Danish CPR number, you receive your Digital Post from public authorities automatically.

-In order to log on to Digital Post, you need a MitID which is your digital ID for public self-service online.
+In order to log on to Digital Post, you need a MitID which is your digital ID for online public self-service.
 Learn more about MitID and how to get it:

 No CPR number?